How can I ...

-Create and share a complex experimental design with my team?
+Create and share a complex experimental design with my global team?

-The LEA software, using Library Studio, allows you to design complex high throughput experiments in an array-based format.
-An intuitive and easy-to-use graphical user interface provides you with the ability to specify chemical amounts and control parameters (such as temperature, pressure, stir rate, etc.), as well as their sequence of execution.
-These “recipes” can be saved in an easy-to-read, easy-to-share format allowing both local and globally dispersed technicians at core labs or CRO partners to execute the experiments.
-Library Studio also can import experiments designed in a range of software packages including Excel, JMP, and Design Expert in seconds, thus making it easy for R&D labs to create and share ideas easily.
+The LEA software, using Library Studio®, allows you to design complex high throughput experiments in an array-based format.
+An intuitive and easy-to-use graphical user interface provides you with multiple options that range from specifying materials, control parameters (such as temperature, pressure, pH, etc.), and order-of-addition.
+These “recipes” can be saved in an easy-to-read, easy-to-share format allowing globally dispersed technicians at core labs or CRO partners to execute the experiments.
+Library Studio also can import experiments designed in a range of software packages including Excel, JMP, and Design Expert in seconds thus making it easy for R&D labs to create and share information easily.

 With Library Studio, you can:

 - Design process conditions (temperature, rate, pressure, etc.) to capture reaction parameters and explore composition and process space.

-- Display experiment designs (including chemical and mixture definitions, library pie or bar chart visualizations, recipes, and worksheets) in flexible report formats that can be shared
+- Display experiment designs (including chemical and mixture definitions, library pie or bar chart visualizations, recipe, and worksheet) in flexible report formats that can be shared.

 Click here to view an overview video for Library Studio.